arnhemcr/financial/README.md

 ## Program translate

-Translate [filters] transaction records from a CSV account statement into a standard format.
+Translate [filters] transaction records from a CSV account statement to a standard format.

 The input CSV record format is usually configured by an [XML] file.
 It defaults to this module's CSV record.
-If a statement line cannot be translated into a transaction, it is reported as an error.
+If a statement line cannot be translated to a transaction, translate prints the error.

 The output formats for transactions are [Ledger] journal entry, the default, or this module's CSV record.
-The output order for transactions is date ascending.
+The output order is date ascending.

 For more information and examples to try, run `go doc` in the translate directory.